 reasons (for example, a high grade pass is and shall always be treated as an

-entry level requirements for subjects like engineering, actuarial; medical and related degrees).
+entry level requirement for related degrees).

 The fact that mathematics is a compulsory subject for certain